Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 ![Step 4]({{site.baseurl}}/media/2021/03/secureapp-step4.png){: .align-center}

 You are still able to access the Web App directly, and in this step you will restrict access to the Web App, so traffic will only be allowed through Front Door.
 To do this another new feature will be used.
 Access restrictions in App Service recently added the ability to create rules based on Service Tags and filter by http headers.
-Azure CLI support for the new features are still under construction, but since you are familiar with using REST calls by now, let's do that.
+Azure CLI support for the new features is still under construction, but since you are familiar with using REST calls by now, let's do that.

 Create a json file named restrictions.json with the the following content and replace the placeholder with the specific Front Door ID found in step 2.
 It is also visible in the Overview section of the Front Door instance in Azure portal: